metaborg/devenv/README.md

 ## Troubleshooting
 In general, ensure you're calling `./repo` and `./gradlew` on Linux and MacOS (or `repo.bat` and `gradlew.bat` on Windows) instead of your local Gradle installation.
 The local one may be too old or too new.

+### Cannot debug in IntelliJ
+Debugging in IntelliJ is a bit buggy at the moment.
+To force debugging, add the following environment variable to your run configuration:

+    JAVA_TOOL_OPTIONS=-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=5005

+Then start the run configuration in debug mode, and wait until the following shows up in the console:

+    Listening for transport dt_socket at address: 5005 Attach debugger

+Then click the `Attach debugger` text in the console to attach the debugger and start debugging.

+If you are debugging tests, make sure that the test results are cleaned before by running `cleanTest`, otherwise Gradle may skip the test task.
+For example, run the following Gradle tasks as part of the run configuration:

+    :spoofax3.lwb.root:spoofax.dynamicloading:cleanTest :spoofax3.lwb.root:spoofax.dynamicloading:test

 ### Task 'buildAll' not found in root project 'devenv'
 You have 'configure on demand' enabled, such as `org.gradle.configureondemand=true` in your `~/.gradle/gradle.properties` file.
 Disable this.